github/codeql/docs/query-metadata-style-guide.md

 ### Alert  messages

-You must define an message in the select clause of an alert query to display with your results.
+You must define a message in the select clause of an alert query to display with your results.
 Alert messages are strings that concisely describe the problem that the alert is highlighting and, if possible, also provide some context.
 For consistency, alert messages should adhere to the following guidelines:

 *   Each message should be a complete, standalone sentence.
 That is, it should be capitalized and have proper punctuation, including a full stop.
-*   The message should factually describe the problem that is being highlighted–they should not contain recommendations about how to fix the problem or value judgements.
+*   The message should factually describe the problem that is being highlighted–it should not contain recommendations about how to fix the problem or value judgements.
 *   Program element references should be in 'single quotes' to distinguish them from ordinary words.
 Quotes are not needed around substitutions ($@).
 *   Avoid constant alert message strings and include some context, if possible.
 For example, `The class 'Foo' is duplicated as 'Bar'.` is preferable to `This class is duplicated here.`
 *   Where you reference another program element, link to it if possible using a substitution (`$@`).
 Links should be used inline in the sentence, rather than as parenthesised lists or appositions.